-The proposed amendments will not result in an increase in actual emissions.
-Ammonia emissions are driven more by feedstock variations than by ammonia injection as part of SNCR.
-The amended limit protects public health and guards against nuisance conditions while providing insurance against excess ammonia injection with a sufficient buffer for normal feedstock variations.
+The proposed amendments will not result in changes in emissions.
+Ammonia emissions are driven more by feedstock variations than by ammonium injection as part of SNCR.
+The amended limit protects public health and guards against nuisance conditions while providing insurance against excess ammonium injection with a sufficient buffer for normal feedstock variations.